kadeemp/FinnMobileTechChallenge/readme.txt

 I'm generally happy with how I structured my code.
 I also think that this layout works well for displaying Ads.

 I decided to work on networking before anything else.
 I should have kept networking more simple so I could have more time working with the data.
-This would have allowed me to make better UI.
+This would have allowed me to make better UX.

 A list of things I had in mind for this project given more time include: